Mother Stole 12-Year-Old Son’s Hard-Earned Money and Accused Him of Lying

-When the boy's parents refused to buy the toys he wanted, he decided to buy them himself and worked several petty gigs to save $100.
-But one day, his mother stole his money and told him that he only imagined he had the money.
+When one boy's parents refused to buy the toys he wanted, he decided to procure them for himself and worked several petty gigs to save $100.
+But one day, his mother stole his money and told him that he only imagined he had it!

-Is it acceptable when parents steal from their children, especially if it's the kids' hard-earned money?
-One mom on Reddit not only had the guts to steal from her little boy but also twisted the truth by saying he was lying about having the money.
+Is it acceptable for parents to steal from their children, especially if it's their hard-earned money?
+One mom not only had the guts to steal from her little boy but also twisted the truth by saying he was lying about having the money.

-Back in the day, OP loved building toy car models and airsoft guns, so when he found his preferred toys on a website, he was fascinated and yearned to have them.
+Back in the day, the original poster (OP) loved building toy car models and airsoft guns, so when he found his preferred toys on a website, he was fascinated and yearned to have them.
 He ran the math and estimated it would cost around $100, including tax and shipping.

-His mother chimed in and said, "What money?
+His mother chimed in and questioned, "What money?
 You are always lying about having money."

 The boy asked his parents to order the toys, but they rejected his request.
-However, OP was determined to somehow buy them.
-He took the straight route of hard work and busted his chops for the next five to six months doing things that would earn him money.
+However, OP was determined to buy them somehow.
+He took the straight route of hard work and busted his chops for the next five to six months doing things that would earn him money, stating:

-He went door to door and sold his drawings and little spears he'd carved out of sticks.
-He mowed lawns and walked dogs, and by the end of summer, he beefed up his savings to the $100 he needed.
+The OP went door to door and sold his drawings and little spears he'd carved out of sticks.
+He mowed lawns and walked dogs, and by the end of summer, he'd beefed up his savings to the $100 he needed!

-It was the happiest day of his life when a lively little OP went over to his parents and informed them he'd raised the money to get his toys.
-He asked them to order them online using their credit card and he would reimburse them in cash.
+It was the happiest day of his life when a lively little OP approached his parents and informed them he'd raised the money to get his toys.
+He asked them to order them online using their credit card and would reimburse them in cash.

 The mom locked herself in the bathroom before OP could get in, so he kicked and screamed outside, begging her to return his $100.
 But his mom repeatedly told him, "You don't need this money," and assured him she would deposit it in his bank account for college.